HomeReal Estate10 Point checklist before Buying Property

 1. Location and Amenities of the property

 It seems to be very basic, however, a bit of focus on this can surely help you in the future.
 You should ensure that basic requirements like grocery, vegetable, and household are in the close vicinity of the property.
-It is advisable to select property nearby bus stop or railway station, it will help you to save money on transportation.
-Also check basic amenities like water supply, sewerage, electricity etc.
+It is advisable to select a property near a bus stop or railway station, it will help you to save money on transportation.
+Also check basic amenities like water supply, sewerage, electricity, etc.

 1. Rental Value and Resale potential of the property

 When you buy property, you should also evaluate property from the investment perspective.
-Two things you need to consider a rental value of property in the area and resale potential and value of the property.
+Two things you need to consider the rental value of property in the area and the resale potential and value of the property.
 This will help you when you decide to move away from the property.

-Before entering into buying agreement of property you should know the actual cost of the property.
-You should sum it up extra cost which you incurred on the property.
-This includes registration cost about 1% of property value, stamp duty cost, estate agent fees, advocate fees and any other additional charges imposed by the builder.
+Before entering into a buying agreement of property you should know the actual cost of the property.
+You should sum up the extra cost which you incurred on the property.
+This includes registration costs of about 1% of property value, stamp duty costs, estate agent fees, advocate fees, and any other additional charges imposed by the builder.

 1. Check for Title and other papers

 This is the most important point.
 You must ensure that the title deeds of the property are clear.
-You can verify these documents with the help of advocate or sub-registrar office.
-You must ensure that there is no pending legal case, property dispute or lien on the property.
-In addition to this also check plan clearance certificate/approval of construction from municipality.
-Once you make initial payment make sure to take “Agreement of Sale” from seller/builder.
+You can verify these documents with the help of an advocate or sub-registrar office.
+You must ensure that there is no pending legal case, property dispute, or lien on the property.
+In addition to this also check the plan clearance certificate/approval of construction from the municipality.
+Once you make the initial payment make sure to take the “Agreement of Sale” from the seller/builder.

 Also Read – 10 Best Real Estate Apps on andriod smart phone